am-gforcehub/node.js-mysql/README.md

 ### Description & Requirements
 ---
 Bamazon is a command line node application that mimics an Amazon storefront.
-By using MySQL the app will take in orders from customers and deplete stock from the store's inventory.
+By using MySQL and Node.js the app will take in orders from customers and deplete stock from the store's inventory.

 The following commands and the functions of these are noted below.